marcohcanada/Recipe-Assistant-Duplicate/README.md

 The API for the Android application is currently offline, though a demo of the project recorded in its intended state with the API being online is linked below.
 ## Video Demo
 https://youtu.be/Uf5z0TqA124
+## System Components
+### Azure Virtual Machine Server
+We have purchased and configured a Windows Server 2018 environment that is hosting the System Components that need to stay active and accessible.
+This includes the Microsoft SQL Server, .NET 6 API, and Python Machine learning scripts.